Leo-Simpson/c-lasso/README.md

-# c-lasso, a Python package for constraint sparse regression and classification
+# c-lasso: a Python package for constraint sparse regression and classification
 =========

 c-lasso is a Python package that enables sparse and robust linear regression and classification with linear equality